spencerthayer/CLI-PHP-CYOA-Game/readme.md

      php -m | grep -E 'curl|gd'
      ```
    - If not installed, refer to your operating system's package manager or PHP installation guide to add these extensions.
+   - Ensure the `readline` extension is enabled for interactive input.
+Check with `php -m | grep readline`.

 4. **Create Necessary Directories**

    The game will automatically create an `images` directory for temporary image storage.
 Ensure the PHP process has permissions to create directories in the project path.
+   - The game also uses a `data` directory to store the API key, game history, and debug logs.
+Ensure the PHP process has write permissions in the project's root directory to create this if it doesn't exist.

 ---